 Brain and Nervous System

-You're in the middle of a meeting at work, but your mind keeps drifting to the parent-teacher conference you have tonight ... and the car you have to pick up at the shop on the way home ... and how you wish you hadn't skipped lunch because the rumbling in your stomach is driving you nuts.
+You're in the middle of a meeting at work, but your mind keeps drifting to the parent-teacher conference you have tonight ... and the dry cleaning you have to pick up on the way home ... and how you wish you hadn't skipped lunch because the rumbling in your stomach is driving you nuts.
 Then, suddenly, you're back in the moment, hoping nobody noticed your brief "departure."

 It may seem as if your brain is always on the go.
 And it is.
 The brain not only controls what you think and feel, how you learn and remember, and the way you move and talk, but also many things you're less aware of — such as the beating of your heart, the digestion of your food, and yes, even the amount of stress you feel.
 Like you, your brain is quite the juggler.